-The electrons moving inside the planar magnetron field evidently produce also the synchrotron radiation because planar magnetron is a system of two metal charged plates immersed into homogenous magnetic field which is perpendicular to the homogenous electric field between plates.
+The electrons moving inside the planar magnetron field evidently produce also the synchrotron radiation because planar magnetron is a system of two metal charged plates immersed into homogeneous magnetic field which is perpendicular to the homogeneous electric field between plates.
 The planar magnetron producing photons has the same function as the free electron laser such as wiggler or undulator.
 So, we denote such device by word magnetron free electron laser, or shortly MAGFEL.
-The motion of electrons is determined by the equation of motion following from electrodynamics of charges in homogenous electric and magnetic field.
+The motion of electrons is determined by the equation of motion following from electrodynamics of charges in homogeneous electric and magnetic field.
 The produced energy of electrons is given by the Larmor formula.

 Although the radiation of one electron from one trajectory is very weak, the total radiation of a MAGFEL is not weak because the process of radiation can be realized by many electrons moving along the same trajectory.
-There is no problem for today technology to construct MAGFEL of high intensity electric and magnetic fields.
+There is no problem for today technology to construct Tesla-Pardy MAGFEL of high intensity electric and magnetic fields.

-2 The nonrelativistic motion of an electron in the field of the planar magnetron
+4 The non-relativistic motion of an electron in the field of the planar magnetron

 We shall identify the direction of magnetic field \mathbf{H} with z-axis and he direction of electric field \mathbf{E} is along the y-axis.
-The nonrelativistic equation of motion of an electron is as follows [1]:
+The non-relativistic equation of motion of an electron is as follows (Landau et al., 1962):